In early 5G rollouts, it’s important to understand how all the major smartphones work, not just the one recommended by your infrastructure vendor.

 Infovista supports all three major 5G chipset manufacturers

 With the release of TEMS Investigation 22.0 we are proud to support all three of the latest major 5G chipset manufacturers in the TEMS Portfolio.
-The Qualcomm Snapdragon 865 is likely to be the most widely used, but in many countries, the Samsung Exynos 990 and the Huawei Kirin 990 will be used by the most popular smartphones.
+The Qualcomm Snapdragon 865 is likely to be the most widely used, but in many countries, the Samsung Exynos 990 and the Huawei Kirin 990 will be used by the most popular smartphones, including the iPhone 12.